MrHedmad/kerblam-paper/src/main.typ

 This principle is present also in other aspects of project structure other than layout.
 For instance, the structure of documentation can also benefit from the same principles, but in a different context: logically arranged, obvious in structure, and similar to other projects.

+This might be the most difficult principle to follow, as it largely depends on the community as a whole.
+For this reason, we hope that the analysis shown above, especially @fig:frequency_graph, and our proposed minimal structure (presented in the next sections) will be useful as guides to widely implement this principle.

 We can summarise this third principle like this: be logical, obvious and predictable.

 === 4.
 Promote (easy) reproducibility